 - Shared Decision-Making: provide leadership for collaborative efforts promoting community responsibility for the safety and well-being of children.

 - Community and Neighborhood Networking: promote cooperation and form alliances to provide more accessible and relevant information and professional supports, services, and resources for families whose children are at risk of abuse and/or neglect.

-- Individualized Course of Action: Genuinely engage families and youth to identify strengths, resources, and supports to reduce barriers and help families succeed.
+- Family and Youth-Centered Engagement: Genuinely engage families and youth to identify strengths, resources, and supports to reduce barriers while increasing wellbeing.

 - Policy and Practice Change: improve policies and practices to reduce barriers and increase accessibility and relevance of services leading to positive family outcomes.